How much should I contribute to my 401(k)?

 403(b) and 457 Plans

-These are retirement plans similar to 401(k) plans but are typically offered by non-profit organizations (403(b)) and government entities (457).
+These retirement plans are similar to 401(k) plans, but they are typically offered by non-profit organizations (403(b)) and government entities (457).
 They have similar tax advantages and contribution limits.

 SEP-IRA (Simplified Employee Pension IRA)